deanwampler/deanwampler.github.io/books/programmingscala.md

 <li>I'm serious about learning Scala.</li>
 </ul>
 </p>
-<p>I would read <a href="https://shop.oreilly.com/product/0636920033073.do" target="book">Programming Scala, Second Edition</a> to achieve the following:
+<p>I would read <a href="https://shop.oreilly.com/product/0636920033073.do" target="book">Programming Scala</a> to achieve the following:
 <ul>
 <li>Learn why Scala has become the language of choice for <em>data engineering</em> work in Big Data environments with tools like <a href="https://spark.apache.org" target="spark">Spark</a> and <a href="https://kafka.apache.org" target="kafka">Kafka</a>.</li>
 <li>Learn why Scala is an excellent language for state of the art microservices.</li>